 The Emerald City is all about music, food and connecting to nature, so we've compiled this list of the best free things to do during your downtime:

 Sports fans are close to the competitive action in the Emerald City.
-If you like America's favorite pastime, check out the Seattle Mariners at Safeco Field from April to October to catch a regular season home game.
+If you like America's favorite pastime, check out the Seattle Mariners at T-Mobile Park from April to October to catch a regular-season home game.
 Football fanatics cheer for the Seattle Seahawks at CenturyLink Field during the fall and winter months.
 Soccer enthusiasts get a kick out of the Seattle Sounders.
-Head to Key Arena to watch the Seattle Storm, the city's WNBA team.
+Head to Climate Pledge Arena to watch the Seattle Storm, the city's WNBA team.
 Other sports include horse racing at Emerald Downs, U Dub football and women's professional soccer.

 Situated on the fringes of Puget Sound, Seattle boasts rolling hills and verdant green forests as well as a mild and moist climate thanks to sweeping Pacific coast winds and the Cascade Range acting as a buffer to keep winters relatively warm and summers tolerably cool.

 If you appreciate a good view, you'll love the downtown Seattle apartments that provide gorgeous lookouts over the city.
 Check out Olympic Sculpture Park, which is one of the city's best free attractions.
 Open year-round and featuring sculptures from innovative artists, the park trail meanders among the sculptures and connects with beachside trails and bicycle paths.
 For a bird's-eye view of the city, head up to the observation decks of the Space Needle, Smith Tower or Columbia Tower for panoramic city, bay and mountain views.